jkburges/jkburges.github.io/_posts/2013-09-03-ops-before-apps.md

 # Ops before apps?

-Through the magic of chef, berkshelf, vagrant and jenkins, I'm going to present to you a method for minimising the types of 'environmental' problems that you might normally run in to.
-I say that when starting a new project, 'operations' code should be written before any application code (importantly, I include in 'operations' configuration of the continuous integration server).
+Through the magic of chef, berkshelf, vagrant and jenkins, I'm going to present to you a setup for minimising the types of 'environmental' problems that you might normally run in to.
+I say that when starting a new project, 'operations' code should be written before *any* application code (importantly, I include in 'operations' the configuration of the continuous integration server).

 Why?
 Well, because:

 1. operations code is going to have to be written eventually anyway;
-2.    continuous integration for the project will have to be configured eventually;
+2. continuous integration for the project will have to be configured eventually; and
-3.    we get the benefits of consistent and standardised environments for development, testing and production;
+3. we get the benefits of consistent and standardised environments for development, testing and production

-4.    all of the above are much easier to get going *early* in a project's life.
+All of the above are much easier to get going *early* in a project's life.

 # Getting Started